 - Find display ideas in the pattern book and on our Facebook page.

 ^In inviting you to participate, we ask that you respect the rights of contributors who share images and other material.
-We invite you to share the link http://www.scienceweek.net.au/neural knitworks/ and invite you to access/print the pattern book PDF from the link.
+We invite you to share the link for this page https://www.scienceweek.net.au/neural-knitworks/ and invite you to access/print the pattern book PDF from the link.
 The pattern book PDF is not to be hosted on other websites or used for commercial purposes.
 We also ask that you attribute the founding team and partners as per information on page 3 of the pattern book.

 Hints for a successful event

-Plan your event or display during or close to National Science Week, 12-20 August.
+Plan your event or display during or close to National Science Week in August.

 Share photographs of your creations in our Facebook community as you go, to help inspire others.